tisalvadores/springer_downloader/README.md

 ## Dependencies

-The program Pandas, NumPy and tqdm libraries, so make sure to have them installed. tqdm's version must be higher than 4.8.
-Then you are ready to pull clone the repository and run it.
+The program uses Pandas, NumPy and tqdm libraries, so make sure to have them installed. tqdm's version must be higher than 4.8.
+Having them, you are ready to clone the repository and run it.

 ## Subjects